MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### GetBlockHash and BlockHash

 `GetBlockHash` has a message length of 4 bytes; the nonce of the Block.
-The expected response is a `BlockHash` containing the Block at the specified nonce's hash. `BlockHash` has a message length of 52 bytes; the 4-byte nonce and the 48-byte hash.
-If a zeroed out hash was sent, the syncee responds with a `BlockHash` containing the syncee's tail Block's nonce and hash.
+The expected response is a `BlockHash` containing the Block at the specified nonce's hash. `BlockHash` has a message length of 48 bytes; the 48-byte hash.
+If a zeroed out nonce was sent, the syncee responds with a `BlockHash` containing the syncee's tail Block's nonce and hash.

 ### GetVerifierHeight and VerifierHeight